mawenbao/niu-x2/README.md

 ### Category aliases

-NIUX2_CATEGORY_MAP: a dict of category aliases, of which each item follows the format `orig name: ("display name", "icon class")`, e.g.:
+NIUX2_CATEGORY_MAP: a dict of category aliases, of which each item follows the format `orig name: ("display name", "icon class")`, if you do not want a icon, just leave the icon class empty. e.g.:

     NIUX2_CATEGORY_MAP = {
         "code": ("代码", "icon-code")
-        "note": ("笔记", "icon-book"),
+        "note": ("笔记", ""),
     }

 ### Navigation bar